plux/lux/doc/lux.md

 3. Command line parameters from `LUX_SYSTEM_FLAGS` environment variable.
 To be used by makefiles, scripts etc.

-4. Test case specific configuration settings
+4. Test case specific configuration settings.

-5. Architecture specific configuration settings
+5. Architecture specific configuration settings from a `.luxcfg` file on the `--config_dir` directory.
+See `--config_name` about the naming convention.

+6. Non-architecture specific configuration settings defined in a file named `luxcfg` on the `--config_dir` directory.

-6. Site local default configuration settings defined in `lux/priv/luxcfg`
+7. Site local default configuration settings defined in a file named `luxcfg` on the `lux/priv` directory.

-7. Environment variables are converted to `[config var=val]`
+8. Environment variables automatically converted to `[config var=val]` settings..

-8. Hardcoded built-in default values
+9. Hardcoded built-in default values.

 Test case control
 -----------------